-The Master’s program in Art Therapy for Clinical Professionals offers licensed clinicians the opportunity to engage in self-reflective creativity throughout the entire program.
+The Master’s program in Art Therapy for Clinical Professionals offers clinicians the opportunity to engage in self-reflective creativity throughout the entire program.
 Through experiencing your own artistic processes and engaging in clinical training, you will be equipped to enthusiastically enhance your existing therapeutic client work.

 When the program is in a distance learning format, it will be a cohort model, where students will meet with their peers, in-person, during the residencies and interact online through meaningful discussions, sharing art, and collaboration throughout the rest of the year.